CloudHMS/HMS.Sample.CodingStandard/C#/README.md

 2. Copy the **.gitignore** file to **repository root**.
 3. Copy the **Directory.Build.props** file to **solution directory**.

-(Ignore below unless you want to follow these Coding standards)
+**Ignore below steps unless you want to follow these Coding standards**

 4. Copy the **HMS.StyleCop.ruleset**, **stylecop.json** files to **solution directory**.
 5. Add reference to `StyleCop.Analyzers` NuGet package at least at version `1.1.1-beta.61`.
 6. Make sure the `csproj` file contains these lines.